Hi there! I’m Alex.

 How do you edit your pictures?

 I alternate between my iPhone 6 and Fujifilm x100s, and edit my iPhone shots using the VSCO and Snapseed apps.
-Some would claim this system fails to accurately portray colour and texture, but I am enamoured by the vintage, autumnal vibe a certain filter bestows upon any food shot, so that is why I choose to use them.
+Some would claim this system fails to accurately portray colour and texture, but I am enamoured by the vintage, autumnal vibe a certain filter gives any food shot, so that is why I choose to use them.

 I am also honest with what I have to say about a particular recipe or place, so I won’t put it up unless I am certain of the reliability of ratios, the stunning ambience of a café and so forth.
 Food photography and styling is most definitely my guilty pleasure, though I am by no means a professional snapper.